-The first step in the workflow is content creation, and for photographers, it means taking photos with their beloved cameras.
-If reproducing the original scene is the goal of their work, then some extra precautions should be taken care of at this stage.
+The first step in the workflow is content creation, and for photographers it means taking photos with their beloved cameras.
+If reproducing the original scene is the goal of their work, then some extra precautions should be taken at this stage.

-It is very understandable that ambient light could change the mood of the photos greatly.
+It is very understandable that ambient light can change the mood of photos greatly.
 Hence, we need to deal with lighting first to preserve the colors we seen at the scene.
-With the use of exposure meter, photographers could determine the right aperture and shutter speed settings so the photos are not over or under exposed.
-The exposure meters are designed in a way to deliver the same exposure level across various lighting conditions.
-Once we have the exposure set, now we need to put a ‘reference’ in the scene to know how to recreate the colors at the time of photographing.
-The most widely used ‘reference’ is a color chart containing 24 color patches called ColorChecker® and was designed for this purpose.
-There are different varieties of the color patches, and one is particularly useful is called ColorChecker® Passport.
-Figure 1 illustrates the different varieties of the ColorCheckers®, and Figure 2 illustrates how to use the ColorChecker® Passport when capturing a photo.
+With the use of an exposure meter, photographers can determine the right aperture and shutter speed settings so photos are not over or under exposed.
+Exposure meters are designed to deliver the same exposure level across various lighting conditions.
+Once we have the exposure set, now we need to put a ‘reference’ in the scene to know how to recreate colors at the time of photography.
+The most widely used ‘reference’ is a color chart containing 24 color patches, called ColorChecker®.
+It was designed for this purpose.
+There are different varieties of the color patches, and one particularly useful is called ColorChecker® Passport.
+Figure 1 illustrates the different varieties of ColorCheckers®, and Figure 2 illustrates how to use ColorChecker® Passport when capturing a photo.

-Figure 1.: Different varieties of ColorChecker®: White Balancing and Gray Balancing ColorCheckers® are on the left, and 24 colors ColorCheckers® are on the left.
+Figure 1.: Different varieties of ColorChecker®: White Balancing and Gray Balancing ColorChecker® on the left, and 24 color ColorChecker® on the left.

 Figure 2.: How ColorChecker® Passport was used at the time of capturing.

 In theory, we could also use the camera ICC profile to obtain the correct colors from the scene.
-However, ICC profile will only work best if the capture condition matches the condition when the profile was built.
-For example, the lighting condition (color temperature and light level), the camera body and lens combination, and the aperture, shutter speed, ISO and color mode settings all has to be exactly the same.
-It is nearly become impossible to create ICC profile under these constraints, so a more practical way is to utilize the ColorChecker® when capturing the photos, and use the ColorChecker® to create a profile.
-The profile created is not necessary an ICC profile, but it serves the same purposes as ICC profile for preserving colors.
-The ColorChecker® Passport comes with its own software to extract the colors patches to generate a DCP file (Digital Camera Profile); the process is illustrated in Figure 3.
-The DCP file could later be imported into Photoshop or Lightroom to simulate the capturing condition recorded from the camera.
+However, an ICC profile will only work best if the capture conditions match conditions when the profile was built.
+For example, the lighting conditions (color temperature and light level), the camera body and lens combination, and the aperture, shutter speed, ISO, and color mode settings all have to be exactly the same.
+It is nearly impossible to create an ICC profile under these constraints, so a more practical way is to utilize ColorChecker® when capturing photos and creating a profile.
+The profile created is not necessarily an ICC profile, but it serves the same purposes as an ICC profile for preserving colors.
+ColorChecker® Passport comes with its own software to extract color patches to generate a DCP file (Digital Camera Profile); the process is illustrated in Figure 3.
+The DCP file could later be imported into Photoshop or Lightroom to simulate the capture conditions recorded from the camera.

-Figure 3.: The ColorChecker® Passport software will automatically identify the color patches and use them to generate a DCP file.
+Figure 3.: ColorChecker® Passport software automatically identifies color patches and uses them to generate a DCP file.

-Now the second stage in the workflow is to enhance the photos.
-This is the stage where monitor plays a very important role since all final colors are decided here.
+Now, the second stage in the workflow is to enhance photos.
+This is the stage where the monitor plays a very important role since all final colors are decided here.
 A color management monitor with hardware calibration capability is definitely the first choice.
 Needless to say, a good monitor also requires proper calibration.
-But what are the targets a photographer should calibrate their monitors to?
-Here, we provide a set of typical calibration targets for reference in Table 1.
+But what targets should a photographer calibrate their monitors for?
+Here we provide a set of typical calibration targets for reference in Table 1.
 This set of calibration targets will suit the needs for most photographers.